 Presented by Jim Bolser

 SCADA is a computer system that maintains and monitors our culinary and water reclamation systems.
 It also provides a warning system to prevent leaks or other incidents from running for an extended amount of time without anyone being aware.
-The initial term agreement with SCADA was for 1 year and both the City and SCADA are ecstatic with the results.
+The initial term agreement for SCADA technical maintenance was for 1 year and both the City and SKM are ecstatic with the results.
 It is proposed that the agreement be extended for 2 years.

 Councilwoman Winn moved to approve Resolution 2016-08 A Resolution of the Tooele City Council Approving an Agreement with SKM, Inc. for Maintenance Services of the City’s Municipal Culinary Water and Water Reclamation Systems’ Supervisory Control and Data Acquisition System (“SCADA”).
 Councilman Wardle seconded the motion.
 The vote was as follows: Councilman McCall, “Aye,” Councilman Pruden, “Aye,” Councilwoman Winn, “Aye,” Councilman Wardle, “Aye,” Chairman Pratt, “Aye.”